Variational formula for the time-constant of first-passage percolation: Proof of the Algorithm

-I'd like to acknowledge S.\,Chatterjee, R.V\,Kohn and S.R.S\,Varadhan for their advice and encouragement.
-Special thanks to S.R.S Varadhan for pointing out a hole in the proof, and for numerous helpful suggestions.
-I had several helpful discussions with J.\,Portegeis, M.\,Harel and B.\,Mehrdad.
+\ack I'd like to acknowledge S.~Chatterjee, R.V.~Kohn and S.~R.~S.\ Varadhan for their advice and encouragement.
+Special thanks to S~.R~.S\ Varadhan for numerous helpful suggestions.
+I'd also like to thank N.~Georgiou, F.~Rassoul-Agha and T.~Sepp\"al\"ainen for helping me understand their work.
+Special thanks to T.~Sepp\"al\"ainen for catching a serious mistake in an earlier version of this paper.
+I also appreciate the comments of an anonymous reviewer, and especially his or her encouragement to rewrite the paper the way it was meant to be written.
+I had several helpful discussions with J.\,Portegis, M.\,Harel and B.\,Mehrdad.
 I was partially supported by the NSF grants DMS-1007524 and DMS-1208334.